 “You will not want, need, nor be expected to develop a trusting relationship with every person in the company.”

 I had the priviledge of leading a group of leaders through Hyler Bracey's Book "Building Trust" and examine principles that are foundational to building trust in relationships.

 This book offers practical ways to apply the concepts in real work situations, including giving and receiving feedback.

 It is a must read and one of my top picks.
-If you do not have this in your collection/library, I encourge you to do so today.
+If this book is not in your collection/library, I encourage you to add it today.

 According to the American Library Association, being trustworthy is a trait characteristic of good leaders.

-Leadership and Trust insights can also help in building highly productive teams.
+Leadership and Trust are critical ingredients for building highly productive teams.